 Is ChangChui Creative Park worth visiting?

-ChangChui Creative Park is a photogenic upcycled art space with indie shops, markets, and a retired Lockheed L-1011 TriStar airplane centerpiece—perfect for late-afternoon into evening exploring.
+ChangChui Creative Park is a photogenic upcycled art space with indie shops, markets, and a retired Lockheed L-1011 TriStar airplane centerpiece, perfect for late afternoon into evening exploring.
 If you like creative districts with design-forward cafés and pop-ups, ChangChui Creative Park is absolutely worth a stop.

 What are the opening hours of ChangChui Creative Park?

-ChangChui Creative Park is open daily 11:00 AM–11:00 PM; bars typically run 4:00 PM–11:00 PM, and the Night Market operates Tuesday–Sunday 4:00 PM–11:00 PM.
+ChangChui Creative Park is open daily 11:00 AM to 11:00 PM; bars typically run 4:00 PM to 11:00 PM, and the Night Market operates Tuesday to Sunday 4:00 PM to 11:00 PM.
 Entry is free, and evenings are liveliest.

 What is the entry fee for ChangChui Creative Park?

 Admission to ChangChui Creative Park is free (0 THB); you only pay for food, drinks, shopping, or special ticketed events.
-Some venues on-site (like the airplane fine-dining restaurant Na-Oh) have separate charges or reservations.
+Some venues on site (like the airplane fine-dining restaurant Na-Oh) have separate charges or reservations.

 How do I get to ChangChui Creative Park?